 - Second hand smoke can cause a range of other problems too and has been associated with weight gain.

 Lowering the risks if your pet lives in a smoking household

 Many owners aren’t aware of the impact on their pets.
 When they realise the effect passive smoking has they choose to smoke outside of their home as a way to reduce their pet’s exposure to the harmful chemicals.
 Other ways you can help to reduce the risk include:

-- Smoking outside to prevent damaging particles collecting on carpets and furniture.
+- Smoking outside to prevent damaging particles collecting on pets, carpets and furniture.

 - Wash your hands after smoking.